jkpe/www.jackpearce.co.uk/posts/automating-home-assistant-updates-with-github-actions.md

 title: How I Automated Home Assistant Updates with GitHub Actions
 slug: automating-home-assistant-updates-with-github-actions
 date: 2024-07-06T09:00:00.000Z
-excerpt: In this post, I share how I automated the update process for my Home Assistant setup using GitHub Actions, Renovate, Tailscale, and the Home Assistant CLI.
-This project not only ensured my system is always up-to-date but also provided a great opportunity to practice building CI/CD pipelines.
+excerpt: A detailed walkthrough of implementing automated Home Assistant updates using GitHub Actions, Renovate, Tailscale, and the Home Assistant CLI.
+The setup includes workflows for both Core and OS updates with secure remote execution.
 category: "Home Automation, Language Models"
 ---